-The ensemble members included Joseph and Cornelia Jefferson and their nine-year-old son, also named Joseph.
-The child sang comic songs, filled out crowd scenes, and played the Duke of York.
-He grew up to become one of the iconic performers of his time, a stage comedian widely, intensely, and fondly identified with several roles, especially that of Rip van Winkle.
-His connection with Chicago is memorialized in the Joseph Jefferson awards, given annually for distinguished work in local professional theater.
+The ensemble members included Joseph and Cornelia Jefferson and their nine-year-old son Joseph Jr. The child sang comic songs, filled out crowd scenes, and played the Duke of York.
+He grew up to become one of the iconic performers of his time, a stage comedian widely, intensely, and fondly identified with several roles, especially Rip van Winkle.
+His connection with Chicago is memorialized in the Joseph Jefferson awards, given annually for outstanding work in local professional theater.

 The Chicago Theater did not outlast its 1839 season, and Chicagoans went back to relying, for the most part, on touring shows and circuses.
-A nonprofessional Thespian Society was formed by local men in 1842 and flourished — according to the story — until somebody stole their sets.
+According to the story, a nonprofessional Thespian Society was formed by local men in 1842 and flourished — until somebody stole their sets.

 1857 was also the year McVicker's Theatre opened, under the management of James H. McVicker, an actor and former employee of Rice's who went on to own a chain of theaters in cities around the United States.